gvikei/CS373-Endangered-Animals/PITCHME.md

     - bad input type
     - blank input type
     - value not in database, etc.
-- Apiary: Need to provide sample responses for each endpoint.
+- Apiary: Provide sample responses for each endpoint.
 Currently, there are none.